celestiaorg/docs/learn/retrievability.md

 ## Suggested practices for rollups

-Rollups may need to access historic data in order to allow new rollup nodes to reconstruct the latest state by replaying historic blocks.
+Rollups may need to access historic data in order to allow new rollup nodes to reconstruct the latest state by replaying historical blocks.
 Once data has been published on Celestia and guaranteed to have been made available, rollups and applications are responsible for storing their historical data.